Required skills and qualifications

 - Must be able to read, write and speak the English language fluently

 How to become a paramedic

 All paramedics must complete an Ontario Ministry of Health and Long-Term Care approved Primary Care Paramedic course.
-List of colleges that offer paramedic programs.

 Following successful completion of the required college diploma, prospective candidates must undergo a certification process administered by the Ontario Ministry of Health and Long-Term Care, before becoming paramedics.